ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 <!--
   List the Key Features of the Integration
 -->
 Amazon Web Services Identity and Access Management (AWS IAM) allows management of access to AWS services and resources securely.
-Using IAM, AWS users and groups can be created and managed, permissions can used to allow and deny access to AWS resources.
+You can use IAM to create and manage AWS users and groups, and use permissions to allow or deny access to AWS resources.
-The AWS IAM integration with the Resilient platform allows for querying and updating of users or access keys for an AWS account.
+The AWS IAM integration with the Resilient platform allows you to query and update users or access keys for an AWS account.

-The following types of queries can be executed:
+You can execute the following types of queries:
 * Get a list of users and associated items (login profile, access keys, groups, policies).
 * Get a list of access keys.
 * List objects associated with a user: